-Guidance in this section is based the 2005 edition of this guideline,^[4] the systematic reviews performed for the Colorectal cancer risk according to family history and Evidence for benefit from population screening sections, selected subsequent articles and international guidelines, and adapted based on consensus.
-X-ref to guidelines development chapter
+Guidance in this section is based on the 2005 edition of this guideline[4], the systematic reviews performed for the Colorectal cancer risk according to family history and Evidence for benefit from population screening sections, selected subsequent articles and international guidelines, and adapted based on consensus.
+Please see Guidelines Development for more information.